ShagunSharma016/Car-Sales-Dashboard/README.md

 The goal was to analyze how factors like **car model, body style, engine type, color, and dealer location** influence YTD sales and overall performance.

 I built a two-page **Power BI dashboard** that presents high-level executive KPIs along with a detailed drill-down view.
-It blends **business logic, data visualization, and sales analytics**, making it one of my cleanest and most structured dashboards so far.
+It blends **business logic, data visualization, and sales analytics**..

 ---